 If you are in a civil partnership and you wish to formally end it, you need to apply for a ‘dissolution order’.
-The process of dissolving a civil partnership is similar that of a divorce in that you need to prove that the relationship has irretrievably broken down.
+The process of dissolving a civil partnership is similar to that of a divorce in that you need to make a statement saying that the relationship has broken down.

 Our civil partnership dissolution expertise

 Our family team is band 3 ranked in legal guide, Chambers and Partners UK, for its expertise in matrimonial law.
 Our solicitors are accredited by the Law Society for Family Law and Children Law, recognising our expertise in these areas.

 Should you need legal advice about any property issues related to your civil partnership dissolution, our Conveyancing Quality Scheme (CQS) accredited conveyancing solicitors are on hand to assist with buying and selling, remortgaging or a change of title.

 Our specialist family solicitors can advise you on the process of dissolving your civil partnership, and guide you on other aspects such as financial and childcare arrangements.